scottcorgan/hapi-request/README.md

     method: 'GET',
     path: '/some-OTHER-route',
     pre: {
-        foo: somehandler // <~~ Can be used as a Hapi prerequsite }
+        foo: someHandler // <~~ Can be used as a Hapi prerequsite }
     handler: function (request) {
         var foo = request.pre.foo;